 What's in a Share

 Each week members can expect an estimated 5-10 different types of vegetables that will vary depending on the time of year, as mentioned above.
-For example, a few vegetables harvested in the first month of the CSA season will include things like lettuce, kale, onions, and root vegetables.
+For example, a few vegetables harvested in the first month of the CSA season are lettuce, kale, onions, and root vegetables.
 Moving on to the summer months, we will get into varieties such as tomatoes, peppers, potatoes, and squash.
 And finally, when fall comes, the selections will shift again to foods like greens, root vegetables, cabbage, etc.

-You can expect many common vegetables that you would find in the grocery store, but it's also likely you'll see some varieties that you aren't familiar with, or maybe just haven't used before.
-We certainly won't overwhelm you with foreign veggies, usually no more than one a week, and we will be available to answer questions and provide cooking/ preparation tips as much as we can.
+You can expect many common vegetables that you would find in the grocery store, but it's also likely you'll see some varieties you aren't familiar with or haven't used before.
+We certainly won't overwhelm you with foreign veggies, usually no more than one a week, and we will be available to answer questions and provide cooking/ preparation tips as much as possible.
 Not everyone knows how to cook kohlrabi, or even what kohlrabi is, and that's okay!
 The CSA structure allows consumers to try new vegetables and occasionally have to get creative with the variety of produce they receive.

 2024 Share Size